Burrage v. United States: Background

 Two medical experts testified at trial regarding the cause of Banka's death.
 One, a forensic toxicologist, determined that multiple drugs were present but could not say whether Banka would have lived if he had not taken the heroin, though he concluded that the drug was a factor in Banka's death.
 Another, an Iowa state medical examiner, similarly could not determine whether Banka would have lived had he not taken the heroin, but said that his death would have been much less likely.

 Burrage moved for acquittal because Banka's death was not "because of" the heroin (there was no evidence that heroin was a but-for cause of death), but the motion was denied.
 The district court also declined giving Burrage's proposed jury instructions, including requiring the government to prove that heroin use "was the proximate cause of [Banka’s] death."
 Instead, the court instructed the jury to determine if "the heroin distributed by [Burrage] was a contributing cause of Joshua Banka's death."
 The jury convicted him and the court sentenced him to 20 years' imprisonment, consistent with the minimum sentence in the law.
 The Eighth Circuit affirmed Burrage's convictions.

 The Court heard oral argument on November 12, 2013.
 Angela L. Campbell was appointed by the Court to argue for the petitioner, and Benjamin Horwich, assistant to the Solicitor General, argued for the United States.

-Opinion of the Court

-Justice Scalia wrote the opinion of the Court.